A Book of American Martyrs: Reception

-Paste magazine's Bridey Heing commends Oates' ability to navigate both sides of a deeply polarizing topic, noting how, "Ultimately, Oates does not moralize, and this isn’t a book that will comfort those who are strong in their beliefs.
-But in that lies the book’s value.
+Paste magazine's Bridey Heing commends Oates' ability to navigate both sides of a deeply polarizing topic, noting how, "Ultimately, Oates does not moralize, and this isn't a book that will comfort those who are strong in their beliefs.
+But in that lies the book's value.
 At a time when we as a society feel so ideologically distant and yet are told that we have more in common than all that divides us, this novel rings true without being weighed down by sentimentality."

+The Harvard Review was generally positive, finding it "an accessible literary novel that synthesizes many of the key cultural and political issues of our time through a remarkable range of fully developed characters".